Your entire engineering context, deeply understood

 Your laptop outperforms their cluster.

-Kubernetes cluster required not needed
+Kubernetes cluster often required not needed

-H100 / GPU server required not needed
+H100 / GPU server often required not needed

-Vendor subscription required MIT licensed
+Vendor subscription often required MIT licensed

 Closed, proprietary yes open source